Billing

 What are CPT add-on codes?

-Healthcare providers often perform several procedures on a patient in one session.
-CPT Add-on codes are a special list of codes that let insurers know which procedures were performed in addition to the primary procedure.
-Healthie can help simplify this complicated process by streamlining the claims submission process.
-Simply click here to learn more.
+Providers often perform several procedures on a patient in one session.
+CPT add-on codes are a special list of codes that let insurers know which procedures were performed in addition to the primary procedure.

-• In the CPT Manual, the symbol “+” is used to indicate an add-on code.
-The descriptor will also often include phrases such as “each additional” or “list separately in addition to each primary procedure”.
+2. In the CPT Manual, the symbol “+” is used to indicate an add-on code.
+The descriptor will also often include phrases such as “each additional” or “list separately in addition to each primary procedure.”

 Can a CPT add-on code ever be reported alone?

-A CPT add-on code is “never eligible for payment if it is the only procedure reported by a practitioner”.
-But there is actually one exception to this rule: the critical care add-on code +99292.
+A CPT add-on code is almost never eligible for payment if it is the only procedure reported by a practitioner.
+However, there is one exception to this rule: the critical care add-on code +99292.

-If another physician in the same practice as you reported the base code (99291) on the same day as you also treated the patient, you can report +99292.
-Remember - this is the only time a CPT add-on code can stand alone.
+For this exception to apply, a provider would need to have reported the base code (99291).
+On the same day, a fellow provider at the same practice, having treated the same patient, can then report add-on code +99292.
+Remember – this is the only time a CPT add-on code can stand alone.
 In every other case, it won’t be valid unless it’s used in conjunction with a primary code.

 The Centers for Medicare and Medicaid Services (CMS) have divided the add-on codes into three groups.
 This grouping depends on how contractors are required to process the codes.
 The types are: